thezedwards/AppNoticeSDK-iOS/README.md

 Call the *showConsentFlow* (or *showExplicitConsentFlow*) method from the viewDidAppear method of your main view controller.
 This way, the SDK can determine whether the dialog needs to be shown or not.

 #### Implied Consent
-Implied consent is essentially a read-only option.
-It informs the user that he is automaticaly giving consent simply by continuing to use the app.
-Therefore, it does not include **Accept** or **Decline** options.
+Implied consent is essentially a disclosure-only option.
+It informs the user that he is automaticaly giving consent simply by continuing to use the app, but does also accommodate turning individual trackers on/off.
+As such, it does not include **Accept** or **Decline** options, just **Continue**.
 It also includes the *repeatEvery30Days* parameter, which causes the consent dialog to be redisplayed every 30 days if true.
-If false, the dialog will only appear once.
+If false, the dialog will only appear once per notice ID.

 ##### Swift